Abbreviation

 An abbreviation (from Latin brevis 'short') is a shortened form of a word or phrase, by any method including shortening, contraction, initialism (which includes acronym), or crasis.
-An abbreviation may be a shortened form of a word, usually ended with a trailing period.
+An abbreviation may be a shortened form of a word, usually ended with a trailing full stop (period).
 For example, the term etc. is the usual abbreviation for the Latin phrase et cetera.

 Types

-A contraction is an abbreviation formed by replacing letters with an apostrophe.
+A contraction is an abbreviation formed by leaving out letters or sounds, typically replaced by an apostrophe in English.
 Examples include I'm for I am and li'l for little.

 An initialism or acronym is an abbreviation consisting of the initial letter of a sequence of words without other punctuation.
 For example, FBI (//ˌɛf.biːˈaɪ//), USA (//ˌjuː.ɛsˈeɪ//), IBM (//ˌaɪ.biːˈɛm//), BBC (//ˌbiː.biːˈsiː//).
 When initialism is used as the preferred term, acronym refers more specifically to when the abbreviation is pronounced as a word rather than as separate letters; examples include SWAT and NASA.

 Initialisms, contractions and crasis share some semantic and phonetic functions, and are connected by the term abbreviation in loose parlance.